seanox/virtual-environment/shiftdown/README.md

 # Features
 - Threshold-based two-level down-prioritization of processes
-- Extending down-prioritization to processes with the same name
+- Expanding down-prioritization to processes with the same name
 - Restoration of prioritization when the service is ended
 - Optional configuration of processes when prioritization is suspended
 - Optional configuration of processes that should always be prioritized down